Amherst board approves turf replacement project at high school

 Another option brought forward for the board’s review proposed spending $623,924 to replace the turf and install turf and curbing in the D-zones, but the board balked.

-“There are so many other [capital improvement plan] needs,” Chairman Mike Henderson said of the need to spend less.
+“There are so many other [capital improvement plan] needs,” Chairman Mike Henderson said.

 The project is included in a handful of capital improvement projects totaling $1.2 million, which the board voted during the meeting to send to the Amherst County Board of Supervisors for approval.
-The goal is to have the project start in late May and completed by July, according to Wells.
+The project would start in late May and would be completed by July, according to Wells.

 Post a comment as